-As he wandered from cell to cell looking at these writings he noticed that there were quite a few arrows scratched into the stonework.
+As he wandered from cell to cell looking at these writings, he noticed that there were quite a few arrows scratched into the stonework.
 The arrows in the cells always pointed to the door, and the arrows in the hallways always pointed in a certain direction.
 Nigel began to follow these arrows and they led him deeper and deeper down the passageways.
 As he moved forward the light became dimmer and dimmer and he soon found himself walking in almost total darkness.
 Suddenly, he began to hear a tapping noise.
-He was curious so he followed the noise which eventually led him down some more steps and along a dead end passage.
+He was curious so he followed the noise which eventually led him down some more steps and along a passage.
 At the end he felt around the walls with his hands and he realised he was standing in front of another cell door.
-He began to feel for a door handle and in doing so he felt one of those sight holes you usually find in prison cell doors.
+He began to feel for a door handle and in doing so he felt one of those sight holes you usually find in cell doors.
 He pulled back the cover to see if he could see anything inside.
-When he did so the tapping noise suddenly stopped.
+The tapping noise suddenly stopped.
 Nigel peered in but he could see only blackness.
-As he turned to go back he heard a voice which made his heart jump into his mouth.
+As he turned to go he heard a voice which made his heart miss a beat.
 The voice said “How would you like to be trapped in a place like this for over a hundred and fifty years?”

 Nigel didn’t know what to say.
 He squinted through the hole in the door again and he thought he could make out a vague shape sitting in the far corner of the cell.
 “Well?” the voice asked.
 “Has the cat got your tongue?”